 When it is certain that the component is correctly inserted, the cup introducer cables are cut and the cables and the polyethylene impactor cap removed (Figure 9).
+If the cup must be removed after the cables have been cut then separate cables and extractor assembly are available (code 900201&2).
 Any protruding osteophytes at the acetabular edge are removed with rongeurs.
 The femoral head is then reduced into the newly inserted acetabular component.

-Cautionary statement
+Cautionary statement.